Bitcoin (BTC) price prediction 2019

 - Receive your coins in your wallet fast, with same day settlement options

 - As an AUSTRAC registered company, HiveEx.com is fully compliant with industry-standard AML and CTF obligations

 Bitcoin is an open-source project and, as such, doesn’t have an official roadmap.
-However, there are a few key challenges and developments coming up for bitcoin in the months ahead, headlined by attempts to solve the scalability problem.
-Following the cancelled SegWit2x upgrade of November 2017, followed by the bitcoin SegWit2x (B2X) hard fork, there are several proposals for solving bitcoin’s increasing transaction times and fees.
+However, there are a few key challenges and developments coming up for Bitcoin in the future.

-One of the most important is the Lightning Network.
-Currently in the testing stage, the Lightning Network is designed to solve bitcoin’s problems of slow transaction speeds and high fees.
-A payment network layered on top of the bitcoin blockchain, Lightning Network could potentially have a big influence on the usability of bitcoin, but the exact effects it will have remain to be seen.
+One of the best-known is the Lightning Network.
+Currently in the testing stage, the Lightning Network is designed to solve Bitcoin’s problems of slow transaction speeds and high fees.
+A payment network layered on top of the Bitcoin blockchain, Lightning Network could potentially have a big influence on the usability of Bitcoin, but the exact effects it will have remain to be seen.